bashrc2/libreserver-maker/README.md

-# Freedom-Maker: The FreedomBox image builder
+# Freedom-Maker: The Freedombone image builder

-These scripts build FreedomBox-images for various supported hardware that can then be copied to SD card, USB stick or Hard Disk drive to boot into FreedomBox.
+These scripts build Freedombone-images for various supported hardware that can then be copied to SD card, USB stick or Hard Disk drive to boot into Freedombone.

-These scripts are meant for developers of FreedomBox to build images during releases and for advanced users who intend to build their own images.
-Regular users who wish to turn their devices into FreedomBoxes should instead download the pre-built images.
+These scripts are meant for developers of Freedombone to build images during releases and for advanced users who intend to build their own images.
+Regular users who wish to turn their devices into Freedombones should instead download the pre-built images.

-Get a pre-built image via https://freedombox.org/download/.
+Get a pre-built image via https://freedombone.net/download/.
 There are images available for all supported target devices.
-You also find the setup instructions on the [Wiki](https://wiki.debian.org/FreedomBox/).

-If you wish to create your own FreedomBox image, perhaps with some tweaks, see the *Build Images* section below.
+If you wish to create your own Freedombone image, perhaps with some tweaks, see the *Build Images* section below.

 # Create Images